benchristel/process-to-processes/src/SoftwareDevelopment/Exploration.md

 In this analogy, a software project plan is like a map of the territory we have to pass through.
 Though we might like to have a map before we start exploring, we can't make an accurate map until we've finished.
 Plans have their uses (e.g. if we treat them as falsifiable {{link Hypothesis hypotheses}} about what we will discover, they make a good starting point for {{link DeriskUnknowns de-risking}} and experimentation) but it's important to understand that a plan is, at best, wishful thinking.

+## Figuring Things Out

+Yet another view is that the main task of programming is figuring things out.
+That is, collecting information, making inferences and deductions, forming hypotheses, testing them, and summarizing the results in a way that someone else can understand.

 <!--
 Of course, this rather silly example merely illustrates what every programmer already knows—that maintaining an intellectual grasp of the program is the programmer's